hikemalliday/froakbot/README.md

 I created a simple [website](https://github.com/hikemalliday/froakbot-website-frontend) that displays all of the discord bots output, in an endless scroll page.

-I copied the Project Quarm item database, so that when awarding raid loot, when you input the item_name string, if spelled close enough, it will enter the correct spelling of the item into the database.
+I created 'items_master' by copying a few columns from the Project Quarm items table, so that when awarding raid loot, when you input the item_name string, if spelled close enough, it will enter the correct spelling of the item into the database.
 This allows for standardized data that is more queryable.
 All of the CRUD commands are reading and writing from duplicate 'test' tables I created, because I am currently undergoing heavy work on this project.

 Created in Python.
 The bot reads / writes to a local SQLite database.
 The image parsing library used is Pytesseract.